pruthvirajmv/pruthvirajmv/README.md

 # Hallo there 🙌

 I am Pruthviraj M V,

-3+ years experienced Mechanical Product Development Engineer turned into a web developer with passion and strong determination.
+📌 3+ years experienced Mechanical Product Development Engineer turned into a web developer with passion and strong determination.

-For the past 6  months, I have been into MERN stack web development and documented my learnings making few full stack web-apps
+📌 For the past 6-7  months, I have been into MERN stack web development

-Excited to kick-start my programming journey as a Web developer to explore more and keep learning...
+📌 Excited to kick-start my programming journey as a Web developer to explore more and keep learning...

 ### **🛠 &nbsp;Tech Stack**